The French have adopted the familiar English word- 'bashing'. It was used regarding 'Sarkozy bashing'. Now it's used for 'Hollande Bashing.'

 Taking into account the presidential campaign programs of Hollande, most of which are economically untenable, yet effective enough to have secured his victory, one can easily arrive at the conclusion that the socialism advocated by Hollande is neither to save the nation, nor Europe from any dire economic straits.
 It's simply to relaunch socialism.
 Ideally or ideologically, socialism has no frontiers, therefore essentially it has no particularly direct national interest or national responsibility.

-Thus when Hollande claims to be a ressembleur, he isn't referring to the unity of the nation, seriously divided since his election, he is referring to all those who believe in him.
-Basically this comes down to all those who naively believe that it's in their interests to believe in him.
+Thus when Hollande claims to be a ressembleur, he isn't referring to the unity of the nation, seriously divided since his election, he is referring to all those who believe in him, or in his brand of socialism.
+Basically this comes down to all those who naively believe that it's in their interests to believe in him,

 According to his campaign promises these would include immigrants (including the sans papiers).
 Those who aspire to retire at the ripe old age of 60.
 Those for whom a 35 hour working week is already expecting far too much.
-Those who choose to take up teaching, more for the considerable social advantages of the profession in France, than for love of the vocation, with the responsibility and devotion it should determine and entail.
-They would also include those who believe in equality, which would therefore spare them, in principle, from making any necessary effort assuming that those most gifted are prevented from progressing, or if the rich, those who have made their own efforts to succeed, are taxed as much as possible.
-And last but not least, it would include homosexuals who seem to suffer from incurable complexes.
+Those who choose to take up teaching, more for the considerable social advantages of being an employed teacher in France, than for any love of the vocation, along with the devotion and responsibility it should determine and entail.
+They would also include those who believe in equality, which would therefore spare them, in principle, from making any necessary effort, assuming that those more gifted are prevented from progressing, or if the rich, those who have made their own efforts to succeed, are taxed as much as possible.
+And last but not least, it would include certain homosexuals who seem to suffer from incurable complexes.

-Such populist projects cannot possibly be conceived to extract the nation from the deep, dark economical bog it's slowly but surely sinking into.
-They are proposed simply to gather an ever increasing influx of socialist followers in order to perpetuate socialism.
+Such populist projects cannot possibly be conceived to salvage the nation from the deep, dark economical bog it's slowly but surely sinking into.
+They are proposed simply to encourage and perpetuate socialism.

 Socialism therefore is the priority.
 Not national unity.
-For if this were the case Hollande (like Obama) would feel obliged to work with the opposition.
+For if this were the case Hollande (following the example of Obama) would feel obliged to work with the opposition.
 The principles of democracy, (as his Moi-Président is only worth 1.67%) would require this, as well as the nation's economy.
 But there has never been any question of this.

 F. Hollande affirmed it himself.
 'I am first and foremost a socialist.'
 Conditioned by his own dogma, perhaps it has never occurred to him that by continually trampling on N. Sarkozy, he is continually trampling on virtually half of the French population.